carlochess/terraform-migrate-refactor/README.md

 # Terraform migrate and refactor tutorial
-This contain some tips and tricks arount Terraform migration best practices and refactor code.
-Do it when you feel conftable.
+This contain some tips and tricks around Terraform migration best practices and refactor code.
+Do it when you feel comfortable.

 # Why we would need to use this?